 Yesterday I approached the grocery store with only the best intentions: there should be some greens on my plate tonight.
 This had been the plan.
-I grabbed myself a shopping cart and passed by kale, chard and collard greens as fast as I could.
-I am even bad with new years resolutions and let’s face it, I have a whole year to accomplish them.
+I grabbed myself a shopping cart but passed by kale, chard and collard greens as fast as I could.
+I am bad with new years resolutions!
+Let’s face it, I have a whole year to accomplish them.
 I usually don’t eat meat very often.
 So when my belly said, I should pamper myself and go for a roasted chicken, I didn’t disagree.
 Without any further thinking I had chicken and a big package of salt in my bag.
 My no-brainer go to recipe since years.

 If you are on a low sodium diet, sorry this recipe is not for you.
 All others should be fine, it’s an insane amount of salt, but it’s there to flavor, tenderize and soak up the fat and not to season the chicken.
 This chicken will be juicy and not overboard salty.
 Don’t rub the salt on the chicken, just lay the chicken on it.
 That’s basically the whole point about roasted chicken on salt.

 - about 2 kg / 4.4 lb. chicken (organic is best)